Morris Park Aerodrome: William Martin

 William H. Martin flew a glider towed by an automobile driven by his wife.
 He had only gone about 50 yd when the tow rope broke and the glider crashed; he suffered minor injuries but the aircraft was severely damaged.
 The safety of the craft was demonstrated on September 21 when Martin's eight-year-old granddaughter, Blanche, made several solo flights, becoming the youngest person to make a flight in a heavier-than-air craft.

-Martin's glider had originally been constructed on his farm in Canton, Ohio, equipped with sled runners for operation on snow.
-The V-shaped lower wings added stability as a result of the dihedral effect.
+Martin's glider had originally been constructed on his farm in Canton, Ohio.
+The V-shaped lower wings added stability as a result of the dihedral effect, where the upward slant of a wing makes any sideslipping of the aircraft inherently produce a force correcting the deviation.
 It first flew on January 12, 1909, launched from the top of a hill and towed by Martin's horse named Old Billy.
 The first flight covered 200 ft reaching a maximum altitude of 25 ft.
-Over the next few days, over 100 flights were conducted, with Martin's wife, son, and pet dog all taking turns.
 Martin brought the glider to Morris Park in May 1909, where it continued to make demonstration flights, being pulled around the track at 30 mph behind an automobile with a 150 ft tow rope, and reaching altitudes as high as 75 ft.

-By this time, the snow runners had been replaced with wheels.
+The UK-based Flight magazine called the Martin glider demonstration the most notable event of the day, after Curtiss's flight.
+They took a negative view, however, of Martin's craft, calling it an "example of the foolhardiness of tests of this character" and writing that "there is little or nothing to be learned through being towed behind a car in this manner ... the conditions do not represent the problems of flight in the least".
+The magazine described the flight as a "short and erratic aerial journey", noting that the presence of the tow rope restricted operation of the aircraft and negatively affected its stability.